 The UT Group faces the following issues in its operation.

-In this environment, we will deepen and expand business with device manufacturers with high world market shares in the semiconductor industry.
-At the same time, we will continue to actively develop business in the sectors that are related to batteries, environment and energy, automobiles, and construction materials, and to establish a stable business base.
+In this environment, we will deepen and expand business with device manufacturers that hold high global market shares in the electronic component and semiconductor industries, the areas where UT Group has been strong.
+In addition, we intend to aggressively promote business expansion in the automotive-related area as well as in areas related to construction and building materials, in order to continue establishing a stable business base.

-Since the majority of the people who work in our areas of outsourcing business are younger workers, this trend could easily have an impact on our hiring activities.
-Over the medium to long term, hiring technical employees could become increasingly difficult.
+The number of working population, particularly younger one, has been on a declining trend and the jobs-to-applicants ratio has stayed at a high level nationwide.
+Since the majority of the people who work in UT Group’s business are younger workers, this trend could easily have an impact on our hiring activities.
+Over the medium and long term, hiring of engineers could become increasingly difficult.

 In this environment, we will establish a stable personnel hiring system by utilizing various hiring channels including the conventional means of web-based media and job information magazines and other printed media and by holding interviews in many parts of Japan and standardizing the skills of interviewers.

 Raising of the retention rate of technical employees and enhancement of their skills

 In the manufacturing outsourcing industry, which UT Group belongs to, the retention rate of dispatched workers tends to be low compared to that of regular, indefinite-term employees, and dispatched workers are characterized as highly liquid.
 This stems from the fact that fixed-term employment has been common in the manufacturing outsourcing industry, making it difficult for dispatched workers to consistently build their careers or raise their skills.
 The industry’s low and declining retention rate of dispatched workers results in increasing hiring costs in order to maintain the number of dispatched workers, and in lowering profitability.
 Moreover, if dispatched workers’ skill levels cannot be raised, it is difficult to raise the unit price of dispatching.